brianium/nav-button/README.md

 ## Donating

-If you find this work useful, [NAV Coin](https://navcoin.org/) tips are always appreciated.
+If you find this work useful, [Nav Coin](https://navcoin.org/) tips are always appreciated.

 My address is in every single demo of this button: